xavierpuigf/virtualhome/README.md

 For Linux, you can also launch the UnityCommunication specifying an executable file.
 This will directly open the executable on the right sceen.
 You can do it as follows:

+After running the X server, run:
 ```python
 from simulation.unity_simulator import comm_unity
 comm = comm_unity.UnityCommunication(file_name=file_name, port={your_port}, x_display={your_display})
 ```
 It will open an executable and create a communication object to render scripts or simulate actvities.
-You can open multiple executables at the same time, to train models using multiple processes.
+You can open multiple executables at the same time, to train models or generate data using multiple processes.

 ### Docker
 You can also run Unity Simulator using Docker.
 You can find how to set it up [here](docker).